Deuce 'n Domino: SmackDown! (2007–2008)

 At the June event, Vengeance: Night of Champions, after insulting former Tag Team Champions Tony Garea and Rick Martel, Deuce 'n Domino defeated Sgt.
 Slaughter and Deuce's real-life father, "Superfly" Jimmy Snuka to retain their title.
 During a tag team match with Cryme Tyme (Shad Gaspard and JTG) in late June, Domino suffered an injury, which was diagnosed as a broken nose and a possible broken orbital bone socket in his eye.
 The injury would keep him out of the ring for a month.

 Deuce n' Domino later engaged in a rivalry with Batista and Ric Flair.
-On the August 31 episode of SmackDown!, the team lost the WWE Tag Team Championship to Matt Hardy and the reigning WWE United States Champion Montel Vontavious Porter.
+On the August 31 episode of SmackDown!, the team lost the WWE Tag Team Championship to Matt Hardy and the reigning WWE United States Champion, Montel Vontavious Porter.
 During the last few months of 2007, Deuce 'n Domino engaged in a short scripted rivalry with Hardy and MVP, Jimmy Wang Yang and Shannon Moore, Jesse and Festus, and Finlay and Hornswoggle.
 At the beginning of 2008, the team suffered a series of losses.
-At WrestleMania XXIV in March, the team participated in a 24-man Interpromotional Battle Royal, in which the winner would face then ECW Champion Chavo Guerrero Jr. later that night.
+At WrestleMania XXIV in March, the team participated in a 24-man Interpromotional Battle Royal, in which the winner would face Chavo Guerrero, then ECW Champion, later that night.
 Neither Deuce nor Domino won the match.